meilisearch/specifications/text/0117-typo-tolerance-api.md

 - Required: True
 - Default: `true`

-`enabled` allows to disable/enable the typo tolerance feature.
+Whether the typo tolerance feature is enabled.

 > The presence of `typo` in the ranking rules does not influence the activation/deactivation of the typo tolerance feature.
-> If the `rankingRules` parameter of the index settings does not contains the `typo` rule, the results are not sorted according to the number of typos found.
+If the `rankingRules` parameter of the index settings does not contain the `typo` rule, the results are not sorted according to the number of typos found.

 ### 1.2.1.2 `disableOnAttributes`